The Nest

 client meeting with his broker in NYC - calculating Closing Costs in NYCThis represents the most substantial closing costs when selling a home.
 Sellers in NYC typically pay all the broker fees (buyer’s agent commission included, hence the half-truth that it’s free to have a buyer’s agent since “the seller is paying for it”).

-Typical real estate agent commissions represent 5 to 6% of the apartment price in NYC.
-These commissions are usually split evenly between buyer and seller agents.
+Typical real estate agent commissions in NYC represent 5% to 6% of the apartment price.
+These commissions are typically split evenly between the buyer’s and seller’s agents.

 Despite technological advances, broker commissions in NYC have remained unchanged at around 6%.
 To make matters worse, it’s challenging for a seller to negotiate real estate commissions with a prospective listing agent, and if you are lucky, you can get them down to 5%.
-Despite all recent technological advances, listing agents in NYC still refuse to go below 5% commission.
+Despite all recent technological advances, listing agents in NYC still refuse to lower their commissions below 5%.

 2. New York City & New York State Transfer Taxes

-Closing Costs in NYCThe seller pays Transfer taxes are paid (unless it’s a new development).
+Closing Costs in NYCThe seller pays Transfer taxes (unless it’s a new development).
 The New York City Real Property Transfer Tax is

 • 1% of the price if the value is $500,000 or less, or